azzamshaikh/dubins_path_prediction_via_RNNs/README.md

 ### Generating Data

 To run the code, first the dataset needs to be generated.
-Note: If you don't want to generate a dataset, the dataset is available in the `dataset_and_models` folder.

 To do this, run the `generate_data.py` script.
 It can be run via an IDE or through the following command:
 ```